Oaxaca Craft + Culture Tour

 Meet Your Hosts

-Kirsten Dickerson, our founder and director, will be co-hosting this tour with a trusted local friend.
+Kirsten Dickerson, founder of A&N, will be co-hosting this tour with a trusted local friend.
 Kirsten has traveled extensively (over 40 countries), building meaningful long-term relationships with artisans, designers, and local guides.
-She currently lives with her husband, Brandon in London.
-Kirsten worked alongside multiple artisans in Oaxaca ten years ago, and she is thrilled to share some of the people and places she loves with you on this journey.
+Kirsten worked alongside multiple artisans in Oaxaca, and she is thrilled to share some of the people and places she loves with you on this journey.
+She is an active advocate for the global artisan community through design, film, and travel.
+Kirsten is also the director of HANDMADE FUTURE documentary which she co-produced with her husband Brandon Dickerson.
+Together they live in Central Texas and focus on living a life of intentionality focused on creativity, contemplation, creation care, and community.

 Ana Paula Fuentes is our local host and is at the forefront of Oaxacan culture and will be an excellent guide in helping us experience this incredible city from an insider’s perspective.
 She is a Mexican social designer and photographer living in Oaxaca and creating participatory and relational art.
 Ana founded and directed the Museo Textil de Oaxaca, is a cultural travel guide and textile consultant, and specializes in the culture and traditions of Mexico.